 A photo looking west along Flinders Street from the intersection with Swanston Street.

 The famous Young & Jackson's Prince's Bridge Hotel on the far right was originally built as a three-storey bluestone residence in 1853, with butcher James Graham's shop on the ground floor, and a young ladies school run upstairs by a Mrs Nicole Cook.
+(As Miss Nicole Newcome she had accompanied the Batman family from Launceston in 1836, acting as governess for the family's children.
+In 1837 she married and commenced her school.
+The original school building was on this block but facing Flinders St and slightly west of the actual corner.)
 The block of land that this building is on was originally purchased by John Batman in 1837 for £100, during the first land auction.

 The large building on the left was originally built as Melbourne's Fish Market in 1865.
 As Melbourne grew and health regulations and traffic congestion increased, a new location for the Fish Market was built at the western end of Flinders Street, on the south-east corner of its intersection with Spencer Street.
 The original building continued as a fruit market and bicycle stables until the late 1890s (see the image below), at which time plans were being developed for an enlarged Flinders Street Station which was completed in 1909, and the new Fish Market was completed in 1890.